ZetrisAI/PPT-Tools/README.md

 # PPT Tools

-Puyo Puyo Tetris tools enhance your streaming or playing experience by providing you with useful statistics about your gameplay
+Puyo Puyo Tetris tools enhance your streaming or playing experience by providing you with useful statistics about your gameplay.

 ## FTX